ezimuel/zend-stratigility-dispatch/README.md

 ===========

-The main goal of this component is to dispatch a PHP middleware application using a simple configuration array in PHP, like the following:
+The main goal of this component is to dispatch a PHP middleware application using a simple configuration array, like the following:

 ```php
 <?php